lvntky/dennis/README.md

 ## Acknowledgements

 SCC is inspired by various open-source C compilers and the passion of the programming community.
-We would like to express our gratitude to all the contributors and maintainers of the projects that have influenced SCC.
+I would like to express my gratitude to all the contributors and maintainers of the projects that have influenced SCC.

 ## Contact

-If you have any questions, suggestions, or feedback regarding SCC, please contact the project maintainers at leventkayadev@gmail.com.
-We appreciate your interest in the project and look forward to hearing from you!
+If you have any questions, suggestions, or feedback regarding SCC, please contact the project maintainer at leventkayadev@gmail.com